grafana/grafana/docs/sources/setup-grafana/installation/docker.md

 Replace `Dockerfile` in above example with `ubuntu.Dockerfile` to build a custom Ubuntu-based image (Grafana v6.5+).

-## Migrate from previous Docker containers versions
+## Migrate from previous Docker container versions

 This section contains important information if you want to migrate from previous Grafana container versions to a more current one.